Stonycreek Township, Somerset County, Pennsylvania: Flight 93 National Memorial

-The original temporary memorial to the passengers and crew of Flight 93 was located on a hill, about 500 yards from the crash site.
+The original temporary memorial to the passengers and crew of Flight 93 was located on a hill, about 500 yards (0.46 km) from the crash site.
 On July 8, 2010, a new temporary entrance and memorial were opened at an area called "The Western Overlook".
 It is where the FBI set up their command center and where family members first saw the aftermath of the crash, bringing their own memorials, where visitors can leave them today.
-The initial phase of permanent construction of the Flight 93 National Memorial, including the visitor's center, was to be completed by the 10th anniversary in 2011.
+The initial phase of permanent construction of the Flight 93 National Memorial, including the visitor center, was to be completed by the 10th anniversary in 2011.
 The first phase of the permanent memorial was completed, opened, and dedicated on September 10, 2011.
 The current design for the memorial is a modified version of the entry Crescent of Embrace by Paul and Milena Murdoch.
 The memorial was built around the crash site, following the plane's flight path, and protects the area of impact, known as the "Sacred Ground", which will remain protected and accessible only to family members of the passengers and crew.

 Geography

 Stonycreek Township is located approximately at 40.01°N by 78.88°W, about 3 mi west-southwest of Indian Lake, Pennsylvania.
-According to the U.S. Census Bureau, the township has a total area of 61.4 square miles (159.1 km2), of which 61.2 square miles (158.4 km2) is land and 0.3 square miles (0.7 km2) (0.44%) is water.
+According to the U.S. Census Bureau, the township has a total area of 61.4 square miles (159.0 km2), of which 61.1 square miles (158.3 km2) is land and 0.3 square miles (0.7 km2) (0.44%) is water.
 It is bordered to the northeast by Shade Township, to the northwest by Quemahoning Township, to the west by Somerset Township, to the southwest by Brothersvalley Township, and to the east by Allegheny Township.
 Pennsylvania Route 31 runs along the township's southwestern border with Brothersvalley Township and passes into Allegheny Township to the east.
 U.S. Route 30 / the Lincoln Highway runs along the township's northeastern border with Shade Township.
 Pennsylvania Route 160 passes through Stonycreek Township as it heads northeast from Brothersvalley Township to Shade Township.
 Route 160 and Route 31 intersect in Roxbury, and Route 160 and U.S. Route 30/Lincoln Highway intersect in Reels Corner.